KUT Frequently Asked Questions (FAQ)

 To email us, please reference the list below.
-We offer a variety of ways to engage with KUT/KUTX.
+We offer a variety of ways to engage with the stations.
 Just choose a department and send us an email.
-We promise to be responsive and respectful.
-If it’s important to you, it’s important to us.
+If it’s important to you, it’s important to us!

 The KUT 90.5 News and Information Programming Line is 512-471-5700.